Hip and glute pain that

 Common questions about hip and glute pain treatment.

-Often, no. The majority of hip pain we see is myofascial — driven by trigger points in the gluteus medius, piriformis, TFL, or hip flexors rather than the joint itself.
+Often, no. Most hip pain we see is myofascial, driven by trigger points in the gluteus medius, piriformis, TFL, or hip flexors rather than the joint.
 These muscles refer pain to the outer hip, groin, and deep buttock in patterns that mimic joint pathology.
-Imaging may show labral tears or mild arthritis, but those findings are common even in people with no pain.
-We assess the muscular layer first to determine what’s actually driving the symptoms.
+We assess the muscular layer first to find the actual driver.

-Piriformis syndrome is one of the conditions that responds most directly to dry needling.
-The piriformis sits deep in the gluteal region and can compress or irritate the sciatic nerve when it develops active trigger points.
-Dry needling reaches the piriformis precisely, elicits a twitch response, and releases the tension that’s causing the compression.
-Acupuncture supports the process by calming the nerve irritation and regulating the inflammatory response around it.
+Yes, piriformis syndrome responds more directly to dry needling than almost any condition.
+The piriformis sits deep in the gluteal region and can compress the sciatic nerve when it develops trigger points.
+Dry needling reaches it precisely and releases the tension causing the compression, while acupuncture calms the nerve irritation.

-Prolonged sitting shortens the hip flexors and compresses the glutes, which deactivates them.
-Over time, trigger points develop in the psoas, iliacus, and gluteal muscles.
-When you stand, these muscles can’t fire properly — the hip joint takes the load unevenly, and pain follows.
-Treatment targets both the shortened flexors and the inhibited glutes to restore balanced function.
-Most patients notice a difference in their sit-to-stand transition within the first few visits.
+Prolonged sitting shortens the hip flexors and compresses the glutes, which inhibits them.
+Trigger points develop in the psoas, iliacus, and gluteal muscles.
+When you stand, these muscles can’t fire properly and the joint takes the load unevenly.
+Treatment targets both layers; most patients notice easier sit-to-stand within the first few visits.

 A typical treatment timeline.